microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/GBB.ConversationalKM.WebUI/README.md

 ## 4. Add additional customization

-This template serves as a great baseline for a AI Search solution, however, you may want to make additional updates depending on your use case.
+This template serves as a great baseline for a Cognitive Search solution, however, you may want to make additional updates depending on your use case.

 We have a special behavior if you have a field called *translated_text*.
 The UI will automatically show the original text and the translated text in the UI.
 This can be handy.
 If you would like to change this behavior (disable it, or change the name of the field), you can do that at details.js (GetTranscriptHTML method).